ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 <framework-specific-section frameworks="react">
 | ## React Hooks
 |
 | When setting properties, it's best to treat non-simple types as immutable objects (e.g. by using `useState` or `useMemo`).
-See [React Hooks](/react-hooks/) for best practices on using React Hooks with the grid.
+See [React Hooks](/react-hooks/) for best practices.
 |
 | ## Access the Grid API
 |
-| The api of the grid can be referenced through the component's reference.
+| The api of the grid can be accessed via a ref defined in your component when passed to the grid's ref: `&lt;AgGridReact ref={gridRef}`.
 |
 </framework-specific-section>